Thrombolysis In Myocardial Infarction trial, phase I - TIMI 1

 7. Circulation 1991; 83:739-46.
 Collateral circulation

-Clinical Topics: Cardiac Surgery, Dyslipidemia, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Aortic Surgery, Cardiac Surgery and Heart Failure, Lipid Metabolism, Acute Heart Failure, Interventions and Coronary Artery Disease
+Clinical Topics: Cardiac Surgery, Dyslipidemia, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Atherosclerotic Disease (CAD/PAD), Aortic Surgery, Cardiac Surgery and Heart Failure, Lipid Metabolism, Acute Heart Failure, Interventions and Coronary Artery Disease

 Keywords: Thrombolytic Therapy, Coronary Artery Disease, Follow-Up Studies, Contraceptive Agents, Blood Pressure, Protease Inhibitors, Fibrinolytic Agents, Aprotinin, Angioplasty, Balloon, Coronary, Blood Transfusion, Streptokinase, Plasminogen, Stroke Volume, Fibrinogen, Tissue Plasminogen Activator, Myocardial Infarction, Radioisotopes, Ventricular Function, Left, Cardiac Catheterization, Body Weight, Estrone, Chest Pain, Heart Failure, Fibrin, Coronary Artery Bypass, Diabetes Mellitus, Logistic Models